-- A. Abusing the dignity of an individual or group through insulting or degrading remarks or conduct, slurs, negative stereotyping, or insulting jokes. - B. Threatening, intimidating, or hostile acts. - C. Written or graphic material that insults or shows hostility toward or dislike of an individual or group. - D. Threats, demands, or suggestions that an employee's work status is contingent upon submission to harassment. - E. Subjecting an employee to demeaning or degrading activities in order to gain co-worker acceptance, e.g., hazing.
+- A. Abusing the dignity of an employee through insulting or degrading remarks or conduct. - B. Threats, demands, or suggestions that an employee's work status is contingent upon submission to harassment.

+C. Subjecting an employee to demeaning or degrading activities in order to gain co-worker acceptance, e.g., hazing.